 Gary Rall Owner & Founder

 Gary has been climbing throughout the West Coast for almost 40 years.
 On a trip to England in 1987, he got the idea of building an indoor climbing gym.
-While there, Rall heard about a community center that had a climbing wall where people kept in shape during the winter months when the weather was bad.
+While there, Rall heard about a community center that had a climbing wall where people kept in shape during the winter months.
 He thought of Portland’s rainy weather and decided to build the Portland Rock Gym.
 It turned out to be the second gym in the country, and the first to use modular holds.
 His wife, Julie, actually came up with the phrase “rock gym” as they named the business.

 Erik Allsopp General Manager

 Erik started climbing in college the notorious mountains of Pennsylvania.
 After spending too much time on the east coast he headed to Colorado and climbed as much high alpine granite as his schedule allowed.
 He has also been a backcountry wilderness guide, skier and has a striking suspicion of avalanches.
 In the Northwest, he digs the climbing at Smith Rock and the skiing that Mount Bachelor and the Northern Cascades offers.
 Outside of the gym he is probably down the street at Triumph Coffee or in the gym training for some audacious goal, like climbing Mount Hood from the North, South, East and West all in one day.
 Favorite Climbing Location(s): Moab, Rocky Mountain National Park, Bishop, Red Rocks, Smith, Rumney etc...

 Sean Harris Head Route Setter, Guide